Who should take this course?

 Upon completion of this course, the learner will be able to:

-This is an on-line course delivered by distance over a thirteen-week period culminating in a face-to-face practice workshop and examination.
+This is an on-line course delivered by distance over a thirteen-week period and includes a face-to-face practice workshop and examination.